 Certain assets and liabilities are measured at fair value on a nonrecurring basis; that is, the assets and liabilities are not measured at fair value on an ongoing basis but are subject to fair value adjustments in certain circumstances (e.g., when there is evidence of impairment).
-As of June 30, 2021, no material fair value adjustments or fair value measurements were required for these non-financial assets or liabilities.
+As of September 30, 2021, no material fair value adjustments or fair value measurements were required for these non-financial assets or liabilities.

-Based upon review of forecasted undiscounted cash flows as of June 30, 2021, all of the asset groups were considered recoverable.
+Based upon review of forecasted undiscounted cash flows as of September 30, 2021, all of the asset groups were considered recoverable.
 Based upon review for other than temporary declines in fair value, the investment in equity method affiliate was considered recoverable.
-Future price declines, throughput declines, contracted capacity declines, cost increases, regulatory or political environment changes and other changes in market conditions, including the oversupply of crude oil, NGLs and natural gas as well as the ongoing COVID-19 pandemic and the economic effects of the pandemic, could reduce forecasted undiscounted cash flows for the asset groups and result in other than temporary declines in the fair value of the investment in equity method affiliate.
+Future price declines, throughput declines, contracted capacity declines, cost increases, regulatory or political environment changes and other changes in market conditions, including the supply of and demand for crude oil, NGLs and natural gas as well as the ongoing COVID-19 pandemic and its economic effects, could reduce forecasted undiscounted cash flows for the asset groups and result in other than temporary declines in the fair value of the investment in equity method affiliate.